pendo-io/pendo-mobile-sdk/other/flutter-notes-known-issues-limitations.md

 ## Navigation Libraries
 The page recognition solution supports the standard Flutter Navigator and GoRouter libraries.
 Integration with additional navigation frameworks is planned for future releases.
-When using GoRouter with nested routes, ensure each branch includes a PendoNavigationObserver() to accurately track route changes and enable proper element detection.
+When using GoRouter with nested routes, few additional steps are required to ensure accurate route tracking and proper element detection.

+- Each branch should include `PendoNavigationObserver()` in `observers` list.
+- A static `NestedBranchesObserver()` shouyl be cretaed
+- `GoRouter` objetc should be added as listener to `NestedBranchesObserver()`, and removed on dispose

+please look at the [following sample code ](/other/flutter-code-samples.md)

-## Clickable Elements
+## Clickable Widgets
-The current implementation supports basic touch interactions (touchDown and touchUp) on a range of standard Flutter widgets, including:
+Our implementation supports basic touch interactions (touchDown and touchUp) on a range of standard Flutter widgets, including:<br>
-InkResponse, InkWell, GestureDetector
+InkResponse, InkWell, GestureDetector<br>
-ButtonStyleButton, FloatingActionButton, IconButton, MaterialButton PopupMenuButton, DropdownButton, Checkbox, Chip, ChoiceChip, FilterChip, InputChip, Switch, Radio, ListTile TabBar, BottomNavigationBar, SelectableText, TextField Support for more complex interaction types (e.g. Drag and Swipe gestures) is planned for future releases.
+ButtonStyleButton, FloatingActionButton, IconButton, MaterialButton<br>
+PopupMenuButton, DropdownButton, Checkbox, Chip, ChoiceChip, FilterChip, InputChip, Switch, Radio, ListTile<br>
+TabBar, BottomNavigationBar, SelectableText, TextField<br>
+Support for more complex interaction types (e.g. Drag and Swipe gestures) is planned for future releases.

-## Dynamic Elements
+## Dynamic Widgets
 Currently, the solution primarily focuses on statically defined UI elements.
 Dynamic elements, such as those created after the initial page render or located outside the visible viewport, may not be detected reliably.
 Widgets that are located below the fold are not supported in this phase.